auditize/auditize/doc/docs/install.md

 When deploying Auditize in a Kubernetes cluster, you have the flexibility to scale it by choosing between multiple pods running directly with Uvicorn and a single worker (through `auditize serve`) or using Gunicorn with multiple workers.
 Using Uvicorn directly in each pod can be simpler and more lightweight, making it easier to manage and scale horizontally.
 The FastAPI documentation provides [more information](https://fastapi.tiangolo.com/deployment/docker/) on how to deploy a FastAPI application in Kubernetes.

+!!! info

+    You can also take a look at the [auditize-docker](https://github.com/auditize/auditize-docker) repository which provides an exemple of Docker Compose environment with Nginx proxying and automatic SSL certificate generation using Let's Encrypt.

 ## Standalone